Frequently Asked Questions

 What if the Administrative Agreement is not fulfilled by COA?
 What if, for example, the maximum number of asylum seekers present is exceeded?

 Agreements on this are also laid down in advance in the Administrative Agreement.
-Consider the penalty clause that applies in Ter Apel if the number of asylum seekers present is exceeded.
-A similar agreement can also apply to 'security'.
+Consider, for example, the penalty clause that applies in Ter Apel if the number of asylum seekers present is exceeded.
+A similar agreement may also apply to 'safety'.

 COA is responsible for site safety; can they deliver?